Netflix/dgs-framework/CONTRIBUTING.md

 for "Support XYZ" issues since we might not be familiar with what "XYZ" is and why it's useful.
 If you have an idea of how to implement the feature, include that as well.

-Once we decided on a direction, it's time to summarize the idea in an issue.
+Once we have decided on a direction, it's time to summarize the idea by creating a new issue.

 Working on the code base